CRM - A must-have when running a growing photography business.

 Once your client completes a major milestone (or the agreed-upon set of shoots) you can now easily recommend them different customized offers - you know what they could be interested in, based on their past bookings.
 In this case, there’s a good chance those who completed a grow-with-me box would now want to do a family session, so you could then move them to that client group, and have custom emails / newsletters for that as well.
 Allow for a small personal touch by leaving a spot in the template where you refer to their baby.

-In summary, what could have easily turned into a logistical nightmare, ends up being a small courtesy which effortlessly expands the scope of how many clients you can effectively work with.
+In summary, what could have easily turned into a logistical nightmare, ends up being a small courtesy that effortlessly expands the scope of how many clients you can effectively work with.